Non-payment of wages by the employer in 2026: how to proceed?

 File a complaint with the labour inspectorate

 Contact your local regional labour inspectorate to initiate an inspection of your employer.
-You can submit it in writing, verbally or by phone.
-It is a good idea to accompany your complaint with copies of documents relating to your employment relationship (e.g. employment contract and pay slip).
+The best way to submit your complaint is to submit it electronically via the labour inspection portal, where you can find a form with all the required information.
+It is a good idea to supplement the complaint with copies of documents relating to your employment relationship (e.g. employment contract and pay slip).

 Take legal action